vyscava/voice-stack/README.md

 ## Acknowledgements

 - Shout out to [SubGen](https://github.com/McCloudS/subgen), the Bazarr FastAPI project whose subtitle-friendly routing and schema design heavily influenced the Bazarr endpoints in this stack.
+- Shout out to [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) for the early inspiration around OpenAI-compatible ASR workflows and deployment ergonomics.

 ---